2 US aircraft shot down as war in Iran escalates. At least 1 crew member is missing

-WASHINGTON (AP) — Two U.S. military planes were shot down in separate incidents on Friday, and while one crew member was rescued in Iran, the whereabouts of at least one other was unknown — marking a dramatic escalation since the war began nearly five weeks ago.
+WASHINGTON — Iran shot down two U.S. military planes in separate attacks Friday, with one service member rescued and at least one missing, in a dramatic escalation since the war began nearly five weeks ago.

 One fighter jet was shot down in Iran, officials said.
-A U.S. crew member from that jet was rescued, but a second was missing.
+A U.S. crew member from that plane was rescued, but a second was missing, and a U.S. military search-and-rescue operation was underway.

-The rescue occurred as the U.S. military was conducting a search operation, a U.S. official and an Israeli official said.
-Three people familiar also confirmed that a search had been underway.
-All spoke on condition of anonymity to discuss the sensitivity of the situation.

-But the Pentagon notified the House Armed Services Committee that the status of a second service member is not known.

-In an email from the Pentagon obtained by The Associated Press, the U.S. military said it received notification of “an aircraft being shot down” in the Middle East, without providing more details.
+Neither the White House nor Pentagon released public information about the downed planes.
+In a brief telephone interview with NBC News, Trump declined to discuss the search-and-rescue efforts but said what happened would not affect negotiations with Iran.

-Separately, Iranian state media said that a U.S. A-10 attack aircraft had crashed into Persian Gulf after being struck by Iranian defense forces.
+Separately, Iranian state media said a U.S. A-10 attack aircraft crashed in the Persian Gulf after being struck by Iranian defense forces.

-Earlier, a U.S. official, who spoke on condition of anonymity to discuss a sensitive military situation, said it was not clear if the aircraft crashed or was shot down or whether Iran was involved.
-Neither the status of that aircraft’s crew, nor exactly where the aircraft, went down was immediately known.
+A U.S. official who spoke on condition of anonymity to discuss a sensitive military situation said earlier that it was not clear if the aircraft crashed or was shot down or whether Iran was involved.
+Neither the status of the crew nor exactly where it went down was immediately known.

-Those incidents came as Iran fired on targets across the Mideast on Friday, keeping the pressure on Israel and its Gulf Arab neighbors, despite U.S. and Israeli insistence that Iran’s military capabilities have been all but destroyed.
+Those incidents came as Iran fired on targets across the Middle East on Friday, keeping the pressure on Israel and its Gulf Arab neighbors despite U.S. and Israeli insistence that Iran’s military capabilities have been all but destroyed.

 Iran's attacks on Gulf energy infrastructure and its tight grip on the Strait of Hormuz, through which a fifth of the world's oil and natural gas transits in peacetime, have roiled stock markets, sent oil prices skyrocketing, and threatened to raise the cost of many basic goods, including food.